-I thought it would be helpful to put together a few Boardwalk Empire men’s clothing outfits, using only items at Paul Fredrick:
+I thought it would be helpful to put together a few Boardwalk Empire men’s clothing outfits.

 Nucky Thompson is the head character and prominent, wealthy business man.
 Depending on what his character is going through in the season, it changes the way he dresses.
 At the beginning, he was all show and shine with large print suits and flashy accessories.
 By the fourth season, he is more subtle and business minded while flying under the radar of his enemies.
 In the 1920s, men’s business suits were usually grey, brown or blue with a definite stripe, plaid or check pattern.
 Nucky wears these colors and patterns well in a 3 piece wool or tweed suit.
 A matching vest is critical to his ensemble, as men’s suit would have been in the 1920s.
-What his fourth season suits lack in boldness he makes up for with his accessorizes: two -tone wingtip shoes, made famous in the opening credits.
-A striped shirt with white collar (high club/round collar to be exact) with a bold tie in gold paisley or geometric pattern complete his business look.
+What his fourth season suits lack in boldness, he makes up for with his accessorizes: two-tone wingtip shoes, made famous in the opening credits.
+A striped shirt with white collar (high club/round collar to be exact) and a bold tie in gold paisley or a geometric pattern completes his business look.